gbmsaraujo/gbmsaraujo/README.md

 <strong> About me </strong> 😁

 I'm Gabriel, 28 years old, Web Development Student and looking to grow up, learn and develop myself in a tech area.
 I'm searching for an opportunity to get my first job in tech area. 👩‍💻 And also, I'm finishing my chemistry graduation.👨‍🔬

-About me, I'm a cat's father, and her name is Ariel.
-It's so cute, but it's a little wild.
-In my free time, I love to watch anime and movies, like a movie buff.
-Furthermore, I love tattoos. 🎥

 I consider myself a dynamic, communicative and proactive, who loves to lead projects.
 I always like being connected to new trends, innovating soon as possible my skills, and keeping my focus on my priorities. 🤓